N-Ziermann/pyexecute/README.md

 **Version 1.0.0**

+A module for opening programs and files with python

 ## Installation

 Put the "*pyopen.py*" file into your project folder or your *PYTHONPATH* and import it like this: